-How to Make Difficult Business Decisions as an Independent Contractor
+How to Make Risky Business Decisions as a Small Business Owner

-In a typical office environment, a manager usually has the final word when it comes to making important business decisions and there are always others around to bounce ideas off of or ask for opinions.
-On the other hand, as an independent professional you’re relatively on their own when it comes to making choices that will affect your business.
+In the majority of traditional jobs, managers have the final word when it comes to making important business decisions and there are always coworkers to bounce ideas off of or ask for opinions.
+Independent professionals, on the other hand, are relatively on their own when it comes to making choices that will affect their business.

-Generally, this doesn’t represent a problem.
-You’re most likely comfortable and used to making decisions on your own, and you have experience and expertise to guide you.
-But every so often you’ll find yourself needing to make a high-stakes, risky decision.
+Usually, this doesn’t present too big of a problem.
+You’re likely comfortable and used to making decisions on your own and have experience and expertise to guide you.
+But every so often, you’ll find yourself in a situation here you need to make a high-stakes, risky decision.
 In these circumstances, a little guidance can be helpful.

 The key to handling difficult business decisions is to break down the process into actionable steps.
-Here are 7 steps to take when faced with making a risky business decision.
+Follow these seven steps when faced with making a risky business decision.

-Start by defining the problem you’re faced with, and gather all of the related background information, facts, and pros and cons.
+Start by defining the problem you’re faced with—gather all of the related background information, facts, pros, and cons.
 What exactly makes this decision so risky?
 What might go wrong?
-How could this decision affect the future of your business?
+How could this decision impact the future of your business?